Prenuptial Agreements for Mixed Marriage Couples in Indonesia

 Most people think of marriage as the ultimate emotional and spiritual bond.
 They are looking forward to a life of happiness.
-However when faced with negotiating a premarital agreement, they realize that not only do they have to decide what will happen to them if they divorce or when die, but that they also have to negotiate these issues with their fiancé.
-It’s not the types of subjects that an about to be married couple likes to think about prior to getting married.
+However, when faced with negotiating a premarital agreement, they realize that not only do they have to decide what will happen to them if they divorce or when one of them dies, but that they also have to negotiate these issues with their fiancé.
+It’s not the type of subject that an about-to-be-married couple likes to think about prior to getting married.

 Persons in Need of a Prenup

 Consider a prenuptial agreement if you have at least one of the following situations:

 - You are the person who will bring a lot of assets to the partnership, including a retirement account